10 Questions About Floating Bathroom Vanities

 1. What are the benefits of a floating vanity?

 Floating vanities work great for small spaces because they open up the floor space.
-Narrow, shallow cabinets are also ideal for tiny homes, which are trending right now.
+Narrow, shallow cabinets are also ideal for tiny homes, which are trending now.
 Having the vanity off the floor also eliminates the worry about damaging the bottom of it if it gets wet.
-These vanities also fit perfectly into contemporary designs, which are popular in modern bathrooms.
+These vanities also fit perfectly into contemporary designs popular in modern bathrooms.

 shop all floating bathroom vanities